TomPace101/nanopore_diffusion/notes.md

   - Objects needing each of these:
     - DONE: paramgen.ParameterGenerator
     - DONE: buildgeom.MeshParameters
-    - new module to generate .msh files from .geo, based on yaml (run_gmsh)
+    - DONE: new module to generate .msh files from .geo, based on yaml (run_gmsh)
-    - new module to generate .xml files from .msh, based on yaml (run_dolfin_convert)
+    - DONE: new module to generate .xml files from .msh, based on yaml (run_dolfin_convert)
-    - solver_general.ModelParameters
+    - solver_run.ModelParameters
     - postproc.PostProcParameters
 - modify dodo.py and the various task_ files to use the new approach, reusing (after extracting out) code from the command-line version where possible
 - document the general approach in README.md